xpack/arm-linux-files/README.md

 ## Ubuntu cloud images

-Ubuntu makes official images to be used in cloud environemnts, and these images can also be directly used in QEMU.
+Ubuntu makes official images to be used in cloud environments, and these images can also be used directly by QEMU.

 - https://cloud-images.ubuntu.com/

-This saves quite some time to generate local instances of the images, and is the prefered method.
+This saves quite a lot of time to generate local instances of the images, and is the prefered method.

-The Ubuntu cloud images have a default user called `ubuntu`, but without password it is not possible to log to the machine.
+The Ubuntu cloud images have a default user called `ubuntu`, but no password, and it is not possible to log to the machine.

 The password must be paased as a separate user date file, created with the following sequence